shrinivas96/eth-ros-solutions/README.md

 1. Super Mega Bot (SMB) simulation with `teleop_twist_keyboard` and `roslaunch`: [smb_ws](smb_ws/)

 The explanation for each sheet is provided in a separate README file in each folder.
+As explained in the course, it is assumed that you have a `git` folder, from where you create symlinks in your workspace folder.

 This is a work in progress and will be update as I complete more solution sheets.